 The Villages Duplicate Bridge Club has initiated the development of regular classes of instruction to help members of all abilities to be able to extend their own knowledge and skills in the game.
 To assist with this aim they have appointed Bob Matthews as the Education Director and Coordinator.

 Our Club has offered many Educational Workshops in the past.
 Paul Matheson, Neil Timm, Rich Seidman, Dean Robinson, Andy Sloan, Jon Williams, Jack Lahoud, Sharlene Tyler and many many others have all contributed toward teaching our members the finer points of playing bridge.

 Currently, we have the following programs aimed at helping those who are both new to the game as well as experienced players wishing to go further.

 Scheduled Bridge Classes:

 The club now offers regular scheduled classes in many different aspects of the game that are aimed at various player levels.
-Check out the Education Classes article on the Home page for details of each class.
+Click on the Class Schedule submenu button on the left side of this page for details of each class.

 Anyone wishing to reserve a place at any scheduled class or series of classes should do so, unless otherwise instructed, by sending an email to the named instructor using the email address given on the Schedule.